 2) analysis and regulation of the socio-psychological climate in the team;

-3) stimulation of the productive activity of subordinates and their self-development;
+3) stimulating the productive activities of subordinates and their self-development;

-4) creation of conditions for the professional growth of subordinates.
+4) creating conditions for the professional growth of subordinates.

-Control - one of the stages of management, which consists in identifying deviations in the value of the actual parameters of the controlled system from the standards that serve as evaluation criteria (goals, legislative norms), in measuring, evaluating the results of the program.
-Due to various limitations that always exist in the external environment or in the system itself, the goals set are rarely achieved.
+Control - one of the stages of management, consisting in identifying deviations in the values of the actual parameters of the controlled system from the standards that serve as evaluation criteria (goals, legislative norms), in measuring and assessing the results of program implementation.
+Due to various restrictions that always exist in the external environment or in the system itself, the set goals are rarely achieved.

-The peculiarity of control in an educational institution lies in its evaluative function - focusing on the personality of the teacher.
-If the teacher is young, then it affects his professional development; if this is a teacher with experience - on strengthening or weakening his professional position and authority in the school.
+The peculiarity of control in an educational institution is its evaluative function - its focus on the teacher’s personality.
+If the teacher is young, then it affects his professional development; if this is an experienced teacher - on strengthening or weakening his professional position and authority in the school.

 The existing practice of intra-school control is not without some shortcomings.
 Firstly, this is the absence of a control system, when there is no distribution of objects of control among the director and his deputies, when control is organized in the name of a report and a set of the number of lessons or classes attended.
-Secondly, this is a formalism in the organization of control, when there is no clearly defined goal of the control being carried out, there are no objective evaluation criteria or they are not used.
-Thirdly, the one-sidedness of intra-school control, understood as the control of any one side, one direction of the pedagogical process.
-For example, only control studying proccess or only lessons of the Russian language and mathematics, etc. Fourth, participation in the control of only officials, without the involvement of experienced teachers, methodologists, or, conversely, a small participation of representatives of the administration.
+Secondly, this is a formalism in the organization of control, when there is no clearly defined goal of the control being carried out, there are no objective evaluation criteria or are not used.
+Third, one-sidedness of intra-school control, understood as control of any one side, one direction of the pedagogical process.
+For example, it is only controlled educational process or only Russian language and mathematics lessons, etc. Fourth, participation in control only by officials, without the involvement of experienced teachers, methodologists, or, conversely, small participation of administration representatives.

-In the process of intra-school control, methods such as the study of school documentation, observation, conversations, oral and written control, questionnaires, the study of advanced pedagogical experience, timing, diagnostic methods, i.e. methods that allow obtaining the necessary objective information.
-The methods complement each other, if we want to know the real state of affairs, we must, if possible, use various methods of control.
+In the process of intra-school control, methods such as studying school documentation, observation, conversations, oral and written control, questioning, studying best teaching practices, timekeeping, diagnostic methods are used, i.e. methods that allow you to obtain the necessary objective information.
+The methods complement each other; if we want to know the real state of affairs, we should, if possible, use various control methods.

-The stage is closely related to the control function of management. regulation or corrections, i.e. the process of preventing and eliminating possible or actual deviations from the set goals.
-The reasons for deviations in the final results may be incorrectly drawn up plans and errors in them, lack of complete and timely information, weak forecasts, errors in decisions made, poor execution, shortcomings in monitoring and evaluating results.
-On the this stage all control functions are presented in a collapsed form.
-Regulation and correction can be considered as operational management of current states (deviations).
-In cases where the measures taken do not produce results, there is a need to reconsider the goals.
+The stage is closely related to the control function of management regulation or correction, i.e. the process of preventing and eliminating possible or actual deviations from specified goals.
+The reasons for deviations in the final results may be incorrectly drawn up plans and errors in them, lack of complete and timely information, weak forecasts, errors in decisions made, poor execution, deficiencies in monitoring and evaluating results.
+On at this stage all control functions are presented in a collapsed form.
+Regulation and correction can be considered as operational management of current conditions (deviations).
+In cases where the measures taken do not produce results, there is a need to revise the goals.
 And this means the beginning of a new management cycle with the deployment of all the main stages of management technology.

 1.3 General and specific principles of management of an educational institution

-The activity of the manager, aimed at the implementation of managerial functions, is based on the principles of management.
+The activities of a manager aimed at implementing management functions are based on the principles of management.

-The management of an educational institution is one of the types of social management.
-It is quite natural that, in addition to the principles inherent only in school management, it widely applies the principles common to public administration and the process of any labor (the principles of NOT), the principles of social management.
+Management of an educational institution is one of the types of social management.
+It is quite natural that in addition to the principles inherent only in school management, it widely applies the principles common to public administration and the process of any labor (the principles of NOT), the principles of social management.

 Principles of NOT.
-Any work (productive, pedagogical, managerial, etc.), regardless of its scope, form and content, is subject to certain laws, is based on a number of general provisions.
-These basic principles labor activity are: scientific, systematic, optimal, material and moral stimulation, perspective, systematic, comprehensive, etc. .
+Any work (productive, pedagogical, managerial, etc.), regardless of its scope, form and content, is subject to certain laws and is based on a number of general provisions.
+These basic principles labor activity are: scientific, systematic, optimal, material and moral incentives, promising, systematic, comprehensive, etc. .

-the principle of the optimal ratio of centralization and decentralization in management;
+the principle of the optimal balance between centralization and decentralization in management;

 the principle of unity of unity of command and collegiality in management;